 Those juice bars are tempting, but their fruit smoothies are too high in sugar to be a healthy option.
 Removing the pulp and fiber from fruits while keeping the juice creates concentrated calories that send blood sugar spiking, leaving you feeling drained a short time later and in need of another fix.

 “Going Green” with vegetable juices is a better idea, but these are usually contain a fruit like apple, or beets or carrots for sweetness.
 These juices are also gigantic sugar sources.
-A cup of apple juice has 120 calories, 27 grams of sugar and only .3 grams of fiber.
-One whole apple, on the other hand, has only 72 calories and 14.3 sugar grams with 3.3 grams of fiber - that's half the calories, half the sugar, and double the fiber!
+A cup of apple juice has 110 calories, 25 grams of sugar and only 1 gram of fiber.
+One whole medium-sized apple, on the other hand, has only 52 calories and 10.4 grams of sugar, with 2.4 grams of fiber - that's half the calories, half the sugar, and double the fiber!

 What’s the Difference Between Juice and Smoothies?

-To make fresh, homemade fruits or vegetable juice, you need a juice extractor, more commonly called a juicer.
+To make fresh, homemade fruit or vegetable juice, you need a juice extractor, more commonly called a juicer.
 Using a juicer will help you extract the juice, which contains a fair amount of vitamins, minerals, and phytonutrients.
 But unfortunately, it leaves behind equally valuable dietary fiber.
-And as no juicer is 100% efficient, so you are also throwing away a fair amount of vitamins and minerals – not to mention precious phytochemicals.
+And as no juicer is 100% efficient, you won't get the full amount of vitamins, minerals, or phytochemicals.